sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-csv.rst

-Writing to csv File
+Writing to CSV File
 ==========

-Fire Insights enables user to write csv file
+Fire Insights enables user to write CSV files

 Workflow
 --------

-Below is the workflow.
-It does the following:
+The below workflow does the following:

-* Reads data from a csv file.
+* Reads data from a CSV file.
-* save csv to specified location.
+* Save CSV to specified location.

 .. figure:: ../../_assets/user-guide/read-write/4.png
    :alt: readwrite
    :width: 60%

-Reading from csv File
+Reading from CSV File
 ---------------------

-It reads data from a csv file using Read csv processor.
+It reads data from a CSV File using Read CSV Processor.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^